asoplata/textbook/content/01_getting_started/03_installation.md

 However, there are some cases where you should **not** use the `conda` installation:

 - **If you want to co-install HNN alongside MNE:** In this case, we strongly recommend that you install MNE *first* [(MNE install guides here)](https://mne.tools/stable/install/index.html).
 If you installed MNE using its `pip` or `conda` methods, then afterwards, you should install HNN using our **`pip` Package Installation** method below, but *in the same Python environment* that you installed MNE into.
-- **If you are using a High-Performance Computing (HPC) environment (also called a computing cluster or supercomputer):** The `conda` installation may work on your HPC, but if you want to use your HPC's custom MPI libraries, you should try using our **`pip` Package Installation** below.
+- **If you are using your institution's High-Performance Computing (HPC) environment** (also called a "computing cluster" or supercomputer): The `conda` installation may work on your HPC, but if you want to use your HPC's custom MPI libraries, you should try using our **`pip` Package Installation** below.
 Your HPC usually has documentation on how they want you to load OpenMPI (which is not a Python package) and possibly `mpi4py` (which is a Python package).
 You can always ask us for help at [our Github Discussions page][].
 - **If you are at Brown University and want to use HNN on the OSCAR system:** We have made custom instructions for you, which [can be found here at this other page](https://github.com/jonescompneurolab/oscar-install).
 - **If you want to use a "custom" version of HNN's source code:** This includes if you need to use your own "Github fork", someone else's fork, or **if you want to contribute to HNN's development**.
 In this case you should follow our **`pip` Source Installation** guide below.

-If you have any questions or problems while installing HNN, feel free to ask for help on [our GitHub Discussions page][]!
-Finally, note that HNN and `hnn-core` are equivalent; `hnn-core` is simply the name of the codebase.
+The terms HNN, `hnn-core`, and `hnn_core` are effectively equivalent, as they are all different names for the same codebase. `hnn-core` or `hnn_core` are often used during the installation process or when you are using the API.

 After you have installed HNN, we recommend you follow the **Testing Your Installation** section below to make sure it is installed correctly.

+**If you have any questions or problems** while installing HNN, feel free to ask for help on [our GitHub Discussions page][]!

 <div class="collapsible-section">
 <h5 class="collapsible-header"> `conda` Package Installation </h5>